 Efforts have been done to extend these potential linear models to weakly nonlinear conditions at second order, mostly by adding terms like the Froude-Krylov forces or the complete Quadratic Transfer Functions, see \eg \citet{pinkster1980low} or more recently \citet{philippe:hal-01198807}.
-However in some cases, mostly extreme wave conditions, even third order effects can have a significant effect on the wave load \citep[see \eg,][]{fedele2017sinking}.
-Both the nonlinear wave dynamics and the nonlinear wave structure interaction need to be taken into account.
+However in some cases, mostly extreme wave conditions, even third order effects can have a significant effect on the wave load \citep[see \eg][]{fedele2017sinking}.
+Both the nonlinear wave dynamics and the nonlinear wave-structure interaction need to be taken into account.
 In those cases, alternative approaches capturing higher-order or fully nonlinear effects are needed.
 Several developments have been made to compute such nonlinear effect exactly or at high orders in the case of periodic regular waves in uniform water depth.
 For example, models based on analytical theories such as the Stokes wave theory \citep[see \eg ][]{sobey1989variations} or the so-called stream function method \citep{dean1965stream, fenton1988numerical} can only be applied with constant or simple geometry of the sea floor.
-A review of several methods to describe wave propagation in a potential flow framework is given by \citet{fenton1999numerical}.
+A review of methods to describe wave propagation in a potential flow framework is given by \citet{fenton1999numerical}.

 High order spectral (HOS) methods are also fast and accurate to compute the flow behavior even up to large wave steepness.
-Such methods, though very efficient in computing the wave elevation even for large domains, are difficult to apply for complex geometry as well as for wide ranges of parameters.
-They are mostly applied to for wave maker modelling \citet{ducrozet2012modified}, or to compute the incident wave field within a more complex method to resolve the wave structures interactions.
-For example, the SWENSE method \citep[see \eg][]{luquest2007simulation} on which the diffracted field is computed separately with a Navier-Stokes based solver.
+Such methods, though very efficient in computing the wave elevation even for large domains, might be limited in terms of geometry (complex bodies or variable bathymetry).
+They are mostly applied for wave maker modeling \citep{ducrozet2012modified}, or to compute the incident wave field within a more complex method to resolve the wave-structure interactions.
+For example, in the SWENSE method \citep[see \eg][]{luquest2007simulation}, the diffracted field is computed separately with a Navier-Stokes based solver.